natotthomer/postlightproject/README.md

 ## To Install

+This assumes that NPM and Python3 & virtualenv are installed locally

-After cloning the repo, `cd` into the folder
+After cloning the repo, `cd` into the folder and perform the following commands:

 - `virtualenv -p python3 venv`
+- `source venv/bin/activate`
+- `pip install -r requirements.txt`
+- `python manage.py migrate`
+- `python manage.py seed`
+- `python manage.py runserver`

+In another terminal window:

+- `npm install`
+- `webpack -w`

+Navigate the browser to `localhost:8000`!